GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

 This example specifies the input network configuration, the maximum number of iterations in the non-linear Newton-Raphson solver, the solution tolerance and the properties of the linear solver.
+The ``qlim`` parameter enables reactive power limit enforcement (default ``true``).
+When enabled, PV buses whose generator reactive power output exceeds the specified ``Qmax`` or ``Qmin`` limits are switched to PQ buses and the power flow is re-solved.
+The ``maxQlimIterations`` parameter (default 3) controls the maximum number of outer PV-to-PQ switching iterations.
 This is a minimal example and more options for the solver can be used.
 Readers are encouraged to look at the examples that are copied into the powerflow directory as part of the build.

 The network configuration file is read directly from the input deck by the